AdobeDocs/media-analytics.en/help/use-cases/track-av-playback/track-core/track-core-roku.md

 1. **Update playhead value**

-    When media playhead changes notify the SDK by calling `mediaUpdatePlayhead` API. <br /> For video-on-demand (VOD), the value is specified in seconds from the beginning of the media item. <br /> For live streaming, if the player does not provide information about the content duration, the value can be specified as the number of seconds since midnight UTC of that day. <br /> Note: When using progress markers, the content duration is required and the playhead needs to be updated as number of seconds from the beginning of the media item, starting with 0.
+    When media playhead changes, notify the SDK by calling the `mediaUpdatePlayhead` API. <br /> For video-on-demand (VOD), the value is specified in seconds from the beginning of the media item. <br /> For live streaming, if the player does not provide information about the content duration, the value can be specified as the number of seconds since midnight UTC of that day.

     ```
     ADBMobile().mediaUpdatePlayhead(position)
     ```

+   >[!NOTE]
+   >
+   >Consider the following when calling the `mediaUpdatePlayhead` API:
+   >* When using progress markers, the content duration is required and the playhead needs to be updated as number of seconds from the beginning of the media item, starting with 0.
+   >* When using media SDKs, you must call the `mediaUpdatePlayhead` API at least once per second.

 1. **Track the completion of playback**